pavankumarsai18/Database_project/README.md

 * Google APIs
 * XAMPP

+## Testing
+This web application was tested by using manual input.
+XAMPP was used as a database and to host the website locally.

 ## Libraries Used

 ## Credits
+* Me (Pavan Vadrevu)
+* Humbert
+* Schmidt

 ## Further Improvements
 We can further improve the web application by increasing the updating data in database.